How to Generate Secure Proxy Certificate using Admin UI

 - To be able to decrypt and inspect HTTPS traffic your browser needs to trust the proxy.

-- So, if you trust your proxy for imitating web site certificates, it also seems logical to imitate the secure proxy certificate too.
+- So, if you trust your proxy for generating web site certificates, it also seems logical to generate the secure proxy certificate too.

 In order to generate the secure proxy certificate using the Admin UI, open the Proxy Settings menu in Admin UI / Web Filtering Proxy section and click on the Proxy Settings node as indicated on the following screenshots.

 Select the Secure Proxy setting and click on the Generate button.